dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

 above links.
 This is wrong.
 Just get a general idea of CSS and use the links as mere references.
 Use them as [Google](https://youtu.be/avCWDDox1nE).
-Refer to the documentation, tutorials and videos _only_ if you are stuck or, want to implement something new and not as a textbook.
+Refer to the documentation, tutorials and videos _only_ if you are stuck or, want to implement something new.
+Do not treat them as textbooks.

 ## Writing The Powermenu